software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

 > Exercise 11
 >
+> Plan the tasks for the fifth user story, "{{site.sprint_2_user_story_5}}".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

+> Exercise 12
+>
 > Write the first version of the project's _data model documentation_.
 Implement an [entity relationship diagram](https://www.lucidchart.com/pages/er-diagrams) and write a description of the application's data model, which documents the application's entities, their attributes, their relationships and the relationship types (one-to-one, one-to-many, or many-to-many).
 The description should explain the purpose of each entity and their relationship to other entities.
 Add the documentation under a "Data model" subheading in the `README.md` file.
 >